LBHackney-IT/Data-Platform-Playbook/docs/playbook/google-sheets-import.md

 - Switch to 'edit mode' (using edit button on top right)
 - Copy one of the modules above, paste at the bottom of the file and update the following fields:
   - `module` = "your-unique-module-name" (it is helpful to keep the same naming convention as your dataset/folder)
-  - `glue_role_arn` = Find the value for your department in [the table above](#department_specific_information)
+  - `glue_role_arn` = Find the value for your department in [the table above](#department-specific-information)
   - `glue_catalog_database_name` = module.department_\<department-name\>.raw_zone_catalog_database_name (e.g. module.department_parking.raw_zone_catalog_database_name)
-  - `sheets_credentials_name` = Find the value for your department in [the table above](#department_specific_information)
+  - `sheets_credentials_name` = Find the value for your department in [the table above](#department-specific-information)
   - `google_sheets_document_id` = "Your document id - see the `Getting Google sheet detail` section above"
   - `google_sheets_worksheet_name` = "The name of your worksheet - see the `Getting Google sheet detail` section above"
   - `department_name` = "The name of the department folder you would like to store in e.g. `housing`, `social-care`"
   - `dataset_name` = "The name of the dataset as you'd like it to appear within the data platform e.g. `housing-repair`"

-- _Optional: update the time schedule for the import job to run_
+- _Optional: stop your google sheet from importing automatically_
-  - By default, the import job will run every weekday at 11pm which is set using Cron time format if 'enable_glue_trigger' is not specified (i.e. there's no line for this in your module) or it's set to 'true'.
+  - The import job will run every weekday at 11pm if 'enable_glue_trigger' is not specified (i.e. there's no line for this in your module) or it's set to 'true'.
 If this is set to 'false' then your job will not run automatically on a schedule, and will have to be run manually within AWS.
+  See the section [Running the import manually](#running-the-import-manually) for instructions on how to do this.

+- _Optional: update the time schedule for the google sheets import_
+  - If a value for `google_sheet_import_schedule` is not provided, the import will run at 11pm on weekdays.
+  - To override and set a new time schedule, add a new row to the respective module with the new Cron time: e.g. `google_sheet_import_schedule = "cron(0 23 ? * 1-5 *)"`
   - To create a new Cron expression follow the guidance provided by the [AWS Cron Expression documentation][aws_cron_expressions].
-  - To override and set a new time schedule, add a new row to the respective module with the new Cron time: e.g. `google_sheet_import_schedule = "cron(0 23 ? * 1-5 *)"`
-  - Note you cannot make a change to the cron schedule at the same time as setting `enable_glue_trigger` to false

 - Committing your changes: The Data Platform team needs to approve any changes to the code, so your change won't happen automatically.
 To submit your change:
   - Provide a description to explain what you've changed